-As a business it's more than likely at some point you’ll find yourself needing equipment, this can be larger items like smelters or forklights or basic office necessity like desks and chairs.
+As a business it's more than likely that at some point you’ll find yourself needing equipment, this can be larger items like smelters or forklifts or basic office necessities like desks and chairs or a printer.
 Either way, buying a bunch of equipment upfront can not only be costly, but infeasible.
-This is where equipment finance steps up to the plate and helps your business get the equipment you need, while avoiding bulky lump sum costs.
+This is where equipment finance steps up to the plate by helping your business get the equipment you need, while avoiding bulky lump sum costs.

 What exactly is equipment finance?

 In simple terms, equipment finance is a type of business loan that specifically helps businesses get equipment.
 It differs from regular business loans in that most of the time equipment finance uses the equipment being bought as security against the loan.

 Equipment finance can be used to purchase a whole range of different types of equipment for businesses in different industries.
 That could be heavy equipment for industrial businesses, farm machinery for agricultural businesses, vehicles like cars and vans, or even equipment like computers and laptops for an office-based business.

 What should I look for in an equipment loan?